Yellow blooms of mai tree symbolise Lunar New Year has begun for Vietnamese Australians

-For many Vietnamese who grew up in Vietnam and then immigrated to Australia, mai flowers with their bright yellow colour when blooming are indispensable during Tet or Lunar New Year celebrations.
+For many Vietnamese who grew up in Vietnam and then immigrated to Australia, mai flowers with their bright yellow colour when blooming are a must during Tet or Lunar New Year celebrations.

 Visit the Lunar New Year webpage for more stories in your language or in English.